-Chilean music group Quilapayún plays Johann Sebastian Bach’s Rondeau, Orchestral Suite No.2 in B minor, BWV 1067, Movement 2/7, with Latin American musical instruments.
+Chilean music group Quilapayún plays Johann Sebastian Bach’s “Rondeau”, Orchestral Suite No.2 in B minor, BWV 1067, Movement 2/7, with Latin American musical instruments.

-The four orchestral suites (called ouvertures by their author), BWV 1066-1069 are four suites by Johann Sebastian Bach.
-The name ouverture refers only in part to the opening movement in the style of the French overture, in which a majestic opening section in relatively slow dotted-note rhythm in duple meter is followed by a fast fugal section, then rounded off with a short recapitulation in triple meter of the opening music.
+The four orchestral suites (called overtures by their author), BWV 1066-1069 are four suites by Johann Sebastian Bach.
+The name overture refers only in part to the opening movement in the style of the French overture, in which a majestic opening section in relatively slow dotted-note rhythm in a duple meter is followed by a fast fugal section, then rounded off with a short recapitulation in a triple meter of the opening music.

 Scholars believe that Bach did not conceive of the four Orchestral Suites as a set (in the way he conceived of the Brandenburg Concertos), since the sources are various.